-B. Data and information management39
+B. Data and information management40

-6.9 The nature and quality of data and information provided through MED POL is of crucial importance for the soundness of the scientific and technical rationale underlying the decisions of the Contracting Parties.
-Therefore a great emphasis should be placed on appropriate data and information management procedures and techniques.
+7.9 The nature and quality of data and information provided through MED POL is of crucial importance for the soundness of the scientific and technical rationale underlying the decisions of the Contracting Parties.
+Therefore, great emphasis should be placed on appropriate data and information management procedures and techniques.

-- 6.10 The management of MED POL data and information shall have a twofold objective: - to provide the Contracting Parties, on a continuous basis, with reliable data and information required for the development and effective implementation of pollution control measures; and - (b) to assist all components of MAP, and the Coastal Area Management Programmes (CAMPs) in particular, with data and information on the sources, levels (concentrations), trends and effects of contaminants in the Mediterranean region.
+- 7.10 The management of MED POL data and information shall have a twofold objective: - (a) to make available to the Contracting Parties on a continuous basis reliable data and the information required for the development and effective implementation of action plans, programmes and measures for the control of pollution; and - (b) to assist all components of MAP, and the Coastal Area Management Programmes (CAMPs) in particular, with data and information on the sources, levels (concentrations), trends and effects of contaminants in the Mediterranean region.